jg-digital-media/block_editing_example/readme.md

 ```

-Uaing these post block tags will add a number of classes to the html of your project.
+Using these post block tags will add a number of classes to the html of your project.

 Examples of which include: